-The Global Positioning System (GPS) was proposed by the US Navy in the 1960's; the first working prototype was deployed in 1978 [6].1

-GPS is the most successful example of a single-hop positioning system.
+The global positioning system (GPS) was proposed by the US Navy in the 1960's; the first working prototype was deployed in 1978 [10].1 GPS is the most successful example of a single-hop positioning system.
 In a single-hop positioning system, a node receives the signals of several anchor nodes directly.
-A GPS receiver computes its position by means of the Time [Difference] of Arrival (T[D]OA) technology, where distance-toanchor information is deduced through the time of a signal propagation.
-Other single-hop positioning systems use the Received Signal Strength Indicator (RSSI), or the Angle Of Arrival (AOA) method.
-For an example of the RSSI method, see [1]; for an example of the AOA method, see [13].
+A GPS receiver computes its position by means of the time [difference] of arrival (T[D]OA) technology, where distance-to-anchor information is deduced through the time of a signal propagation.
+Other single-hop positioning systems use the received signal strength indicator (RSSI), or the angle of arrival (AOA) method.
+For an example of the RSSI method, see [2]; for an example of the AOA method, see [20].

 In this paper we study multi-hop positioning systems, that is, systems where nodes typically do not receive the anchor nodes' signals directly.
+We believe that multi-hop networks are more realistic in future scenarios.
+Additionally, they allow for a lower deployment cost since less powerful anchor nodes are required.
 Given the influence of single-hop positioning systems, it is not surprising that the first multi-hop proposals tried to adapt the single-hop technologies.
-T[D]OA, RSSI, and/or AOA information is collected and then the position of each node is computed using triangulation [2, 4, 17].
+T[D]OA, RSSI, and/or AOA information is collected and then the position of each node is computed using triangulation [3,7,25].